 So, how much do authors make?

 While there isn’t a baseline number to report on how much authors make, it’s important to realize that author salaries have a very wide range.
 Some authors make millions, and others don’t make a penny.
+But writing a book is profitable if you know how to do it well.

 With so many factors to consider when calculating how much authors make it’s important to determine how, and why, the publishing world has such a variance in author income levels.

-What is an Author Salary?
+What is an author salary?

-Salary vs. Book Earnings
+Salary vs. book earnings

 Some authors write and publish books with the intention of promoting their larger brand.
 This is the case for many entrepreneurs who want to share a concentrated version of their business vision.
 The interest generated by the book might translate to increased sales of a product, traffic on their website, or participation in personalized coaching.